michaelWuensch/TorOnionProxyLibrary-Android/README.md

  - Import dependenies into your Android App.
  - Extend the `TorSettings` class (used to build the `torrc` file) and configure it to your liking (I've made it as easy as I could to understand and provide default values to use.
-See the `SampleApp`'s `MyTorSettings` class).
+See the `sampleapp: MyTorSettings` class, or the documentation in the `topl-core-base: TorSettings` class).
  - Initialize things by implementing the `TorServiceController.Builder` in your `Application` class' `onCreate` and customize it as desired.
  - Call `TorServiceController.startTor`/`stopTor`/`restartTor`/`newIdentity`
  - That's it...

 **Plans for more**
- - Enabling the passing of commands directly to the TorProcess which gives you full control over it.
+ - Enable the passing of commands directly to the TorProcess which gives you full control over it.
- - An `onSharedPreferenceChangedListener` so that when your users modify settings and you save them to SharedPreferences via the `TorServicePrefs` class, those settings which don't require a restart of the TorProcess will be applied automatically.
+ - An `onSharedPreferenceChangedListener` so that when your users modify settings and you save them to SharedPreferences via the `topl-service: TorServicePrefs` class, those settings will be applied immediately (if not requiring a restart of Tor, ofc).
  - Making Bridge support easier to use.
 Things are not yet hooked up for it in the `topl-service` module, but are working in `topl-core`.
  - Access control for authenticating to v3 Hidden Services.